mateoclarke/lmda/src/index.md

 title: The Heartbeat of Austin FC
 postsHeading: Featured Songs
 archiveButtonText: See all songs
-metaDesc: 'Hylia is a lightweight Eleventy starter kit to help you to create your own blog or personal website.'
+metaDesc: 'La Murga is a community band of soccer supporters and musicians of all skill levels.
+Our goal is to help Austin FC win on the field with excitement and style through our songs and chants.'
 socialImage: ''
 ---